microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/bookingappointment-cancel.md

 If successful, this method returns a `204 No Content` response code.
 It does not return anything in the response body.

-If you attempt to cancel an appointment that does not exist, this method returns `HTTP 404 Not found`.
+If you attempt to cancel an **appointment** that doesn't exist, this method returns a `404 Not found`.

 ## Example